 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.
 Within six months of graduating, 72% of graduates receive at least one full-time job offer.

 An endowment is the total value of a school's investments, donations, and assets.
 Endowment is not necessarily an indicator of the quality of a school, but it can give you a sense of how much money a college can afford to invest in expanding programs, improving facilities, and support students.
-As of 2019, the total market value of the school endowment was $6.4 million in 2021, compared to a national average of $905 million.
-For each full-time student, Concordia spends about $6,410 a year.
+As of 2019, the total market value of the school endowment was $6.4 million.
+The average college endowment was $905 million in 2021.
+The school spends $6,410 for each full-time student enrolled.

 Cost is another important factor when choose a college.
 Some colleges may have high tuition, but do a better job at meeting students' financial need.
 Concordia meets 71% of the demonstrated financial need for undergraduates.
 First-year students that attend Concordia full-time are awarded $22,976 a year in financial aid, on average.

-The average student debt for graduates in the class of 2021 who had taken out student loans graduated with an average of $24,153 of debt.
+The average student debt for graduates in the class of 2021 was around $24,153 per student, not including those with no debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 The 2022-2023 FAFSA Opened on October 1st, 2021

 Learn more about Tuition and Financial Aid at Concordia.
 Based on this information, how does Concordia sound?
-Remember, a school that is perfect for one person may be a terrible fit for someone else!
+Remember, the best school for one person may be a terrible fit for another!
 So ask yourself: Is Concordia a good school for you?

 If Concordia College-New York seems like a school you want to apply to, click the heart button to save it to your college list.